Pierre-Bn/BrackeysJam2025/README.md

 The tutorial events and messages are timer based, it would be better to have a "next step" button

 Code base :
-The code isn't very clean, I wasn't quite used to the GDScript style guide so node/function/signal aren't very consistently names
+The code isn't very clean, I wasn't quite used to the GDScript style guide so node/function/signal aren't very consistently named

 === THANK YOU!! ===